 1.2 Registered Office.
-The registered office of the organization is at 900 N. 17th Street, Suite 900, Rosslyn, VA 22209 USA.
+The registered office of the organization is at 900 N. 17th Street, Suite 900, Arlington, VA 22209 USA.
 It may be moved to any other address by simple majority decision of the CANENA Council.

 1.3 Purpose.
-The purpose of CANENA is to facilitate the development of harmonized electrotechnical codes and standards and uniform conformity assessment methods.
+The purpose of CANENA is to facilitate the development and maintenance of harmonized electrotechnical codes and standards and uniform conformity assessment methods.
 CANENA is an industry driven organization that encourages the reduction of non-tariff trade barriers.

 CANENA may conduct any activities or perform any operations, undertake any steps or initiatives capable of promoting the achievement of its statutory purpose and, in particular, cooperation among its members.

 CANENA does not intervene in any way in the competitive efforts of industrialists and tradesmen.